Distilled Water vs. Purified Water: What’s the Difference?

 So which type of water is best for you: distilled water or purified water?
 According to experts, there is no one-size-fits-all answer when it comes to choosing the best type of water to drink.
 The answer depends largely upon the quality of the tap water where you live, whether or not you have any purification systems in place, and if you have any existing health conditions.
 Taste is also another factor to consider when it comes to choosing the right type of water for you.

-Typically, drinking distilled water is not preferred for most people.
+Typically, drinking distilled water is not preferred by most people.
 This is due to the fact that because it lacks naturally-occurring minerals that can be beneficial for our health, it may put individuals at a greater risk of nutrient deficiencies.
 Additionally, drinking distilled water may even cause problems with your teeth.
-This is because experts say that the minerals in your teeth can leach into the mineral starved water and, for this reason, it isn’t typically recommended.
+This is because experts say that the minerals in your teeth can leach into the mineral-starved water and, for this reason, it isn’t typically recommended.

 When it comes to purified water, there are many variations, and having some degree of minerals in the water can be beneficial to our health.
 This is largely dependent upon the degree of purification used, as well as the water source.
 Some purified water, for example, retains minerals that can provide a healthy daily intake of both calcium and magnesium.
 For this reason, many people prefer to drink purified water over distilled water.